 CALLOUT

-We’re seeking 8 people of all ages, experiences and backgrounds for this special Tuggeranong edition of Truth to Power Cafe.
-To take part, send 100 words in response to the question ‘who has power over you and what do you want to say to them?’
+We’re seeking 8 people of all ages, experiences and backgrounds for this Election Night special edition of Truth to Power Cafe at Tuggeranong Arts Centre.
+To take part, send 100 words in response to the question ‘who has power over you and what do you want to say to them?’ before Wednesday 16 April

 Personal, professional, political – speaking truth to power is a non-violent means of conflict resolution, the origins of which lie in the anti-war movement.
 In our era of fake-news, alternative fact and post-truth, speaking truth to power is now widely accepted to mean saying something to those in authority, or position of trust who don’t want to hear it.
 Is it to your parents, a sibling, politician, landlord, neighbour, boss, banker or simply your best friend?
 It’s time to tell them the truth before it’s too late.